-Children's Booklet
+Young Person's Booklet

-Getting it right for every child is a Scottish Government programme to make sure children get the right help at the right time from the adults helping you.
-This could be teachers; social workers; health visitors; school nurses; police officers; housing officers; people from voluntary organisations; anyone helping your family.
+Getting it right for every child is a Scottish Government programme to make sure young people get the right help at the right time from the adults helping them.
+This could be teachers; social workers; health visitors; school nurses; police officers; housing officers; people from voluntary organisations and anyone else who is helping you and your family.